Last updated: June 1, 2022

 You can find additional status details in the job logs.
 An example of a typical log output is provided here:

-For a job consisting of multiple runs (e.g., Design of Experiment or Optimization), you will see when individual runs are started:
+For a job consisting of multiple runs (e.g., Design of Experiment or In computing, optimization refers to the process of improvin...
+More), you will see when individual runs are started:

 The Cluster Status section gives you up-to-date information on the cluster that your job is running.
 If your job doesn’t run properly, or is taking an especially long time, this section includes monitors that may help diagnose potential issues.

 For example, if your Avg Free Memory was especially low, it might indicate that the cluster did not have access to enough memory to meet the simulation’s requirements.
-If you are running on more than one node, you will see the status of each node on separate lines.
+If you are running on more than one In the context of computer science, a node refers to a basic...
+More, you will see the status of each node on separate lines.